ihoggan/ihoggan/README.md

 - 👋 Hi, I’m @ihoggan
 - 👀 I’m interested in RPi, Python3, Machine Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python3, Scikit-Learn, Pandas, Matplotlib, and NumPy
 - 💞️ I’m looking to collaborate on Machine Learning
 - 📫 How to reach me ...